Myroslav Dykun

-Myroslav Dykun (born 24 October 1982 in Ukraine) is a Ukrainian born British amateur wrestler in the Greco-Roman and freestyle disciplines, most notable for his gold medal in the 2010 Commonwealth Games.
-Dykun moved to England in 2003.
+Myroslav Dykun (born 24 October 1982) is a Ukrainian born British amateur wrestler in the Greco-Roman and freestyle disciplines, most notable for his gold medal in the 2010 Commonwealth Games.

+Biography

+Born in Ukraine, Dykun moved to England in 2003.
+He was a three-times winner of the British Wrestling Championships in 2006, 2007 and 2009.

-He switched from freestyle to Greco-Roman in early 2010 after winning two British titles in the former discipline.
+He switched from freestyle to Greco-Roman in early 2010.

 In 2012 Dykun tested positive in a drugs test and was given a two-year ban.